 It has a good absorption rate, contains vitamins, minerals and proteins.

-• Cocoa Butter is a pale-yellow, pure edible vegetable fat extracted from the cacao bean.
+It is known for its sun filtering properties and is also recommended for dry, damaged skin. - Cocoa Butter is a pale-yellow, pure edible vegetable fat extracted from the cacao bean.
 Cocoa butter is very rich and has a distinct chocolate aroma.
 It is solid at room temperature and has a heavy texture.
 It a great oil with strong anti-oxidant properties and it is used in many skin care products because of its ability to soften and lubricate the skin.
 These qualities make it a good help in maintaining the skin’s health as well as preventing wrinkles.

-• Olive Oil mostly known as a cooking oil.
+The high melting point (around 34 to 38 degrees Celsius (93 to 100 degrees Fahrenheit) makes it a difficult to mix in your massage blend.
+It can be made into a bar and used as a massage carrier as it melts a little below body’s natural temperature. - Olive Oil mostly known as a cooking oil.
 In fact Olive oil is a great massage oil and it has wonderful qualities.
 The ancient Greeks used to bathe with olive oil.
 In many religions Olive oil is considered holy oil and used during special ceremonies and as a health measure.

 However, because is a heavy oil with a greasy texture and strong aroma people avoid to use it as massage carrier.

 Olive Oil contains polyphenol compounds that act as antioxidants to help prevent and repair damage to the skin.
 It is said that may help prevent dry skin conditions and eczema.
-Use the extra-virgin type as is the most unadulterated form.
+Use the extra-virgin type as is the most unadulterated form. - Sesame Oil is very appreciated in Ayurveda, the traditional medicine of India.
+It is used for the Ayurvedic self-massage called abhyanga, and for shirodhara.

 According to Ayurveda Sesame oil is useful for nourishing and detoxifying and for “vata type” disorders such as anxiety, poor circulation, constipation, and excessive dryness.